GSA/fpki-guides/pages/fpki_crawler_howto.md

 * Click on any dot in the FPKI Graph to see that CA's inbound and outbound relationships.

-Each CA that validates to COMMON should have an Authority Information Access (AIA) extension in its public certificate that gives a Uniform Resource Locator (URL) where you can see the certificates issued to the signing CA. If you follow each CA certificate’s AIA chain, it will lead you to the COMMON-certified certificate.
+Each CA that validates to COMMON should have an Authority Information Access (AIA) extension in its public certificate that gives a URL where you can see the certificates issued to the signing CA. If you follow each CA certificate’s AIA chain, it will lead you to the COMMON-certified certificate.
 Each CA should also have a Subject Information Access (SIA) extension in its public certificate that gives a URL where you can see all CA certificates that it has issued.

 ## FPKI Crawler Output Files